deavid/bjsonrpc/doc/source/intro.rst

 About
 ------
-*bjsonrpc* is a implementation of the well-known JSON-RPC protocol over TCP-IP with lots of features.
+*bjsonrpc* is a pure-python module that ships an implementation of the well-known JSON-RPC protocol over raw TCP sockets with more features.
 It is aimed at speed and simplicity and it adds some other extensions to JSON-RPC that makes *bjsonrpc* a very powerful tool as a IPC mechanism over low bandwidth.

 Basic design principles